rajeshrishi/audio-recording-in-python/README.md

                             %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-hERE WE CAN RECORD AUDIO IN PYTHON.
+HERE WE CAN RECORD AUDIO IN PYTHON.